winesapOS/winesapOS/README.md

 ### VPN (ZeroTier)

 A VPN is required for LAN gaming online.
-Hamachi is reported to no longer work on newer versions of [Arch Linux](https://aur.archlinux.org/packages/logmein-hamachi/) and [Ubuntu](https://community.logmein.com/t5/LogMeIn-Hamachi-Discussions/Hamachi-randomly-disconnects-on-Ubuntu-20-04/td-p/222430).
-Instead, use the free and open source ZeroTier VPN service.
+Use the free and open source ZeroTier VPN service for this.

 **Host**